 2. Criticism of the Washington Post's special "Top Secret America" features:

 Clearly, a lot more effort went into assembling a detailed, comprehensive listing of classified programs and contractors than went into the stories.
 There’s clearly a risk to national security in making such a listing readily available; it could lead to the companies being targeted by intelligence services or even terrorists.
 Still, some of that information is readily available.
 Once you have a company name, basic data like the company’s location, employees, and revenue is widely available from business sources.
-What’s new and what required real work was the detailed listing of companies and agencies tied to classified contracts, plus the appealing graphical interfaces.
+What’s new and what required real work was the detailed listing of companies and agencies tied to classified contracts, plus the appealing graphical interfaces.3.
+Good Fark headline: Palestinian man gets 18 months in jail for trying to pass his meat off as kosher.

 That said, a quick look left me with doubts about the quality of both the graphics and the research.
 After playing with them for a while, the visualizations seemed more like eye-candy than useful tools.
 And the database is less impressive when you focus on agencies you know something about.
 Is the Transportation Security Agency really doing a bunch of Top Secret border control research, as the database reports?
 I’m skeptical; I had policy responsibility for TSA when I was at DHS, and TSA doesn’t really do border controls; it’s got its hands full just doing transportation security.